Foster Care Adoption in California

-While American Adoptions only works to complete private domestic adoptions, we’re passionate about making sure you get the information you need regardless of which type of adoption you pursue.
-To that end, we’ve compiled some information to help you in your research about foster care adoption in California.
+While American Adoptions only works to complete private domestic adoptions, we’re passionate about making sure you get the information you need regardless of which type of adoption in Callfornia you pursue.

 The steps for foster adoption in California are much like the steps you would take in the rest of the country:

-Determine whether you’re interested in foster parenting or adopting from the foster system.
+Step 1: Determine whether you’re interested in foster parenting or adopting from the foster system.
 Foster parenting is providing a temporary home for a child until he or she can rejoin their biological parents, while adopting from the foster care system is adopting a child whose parents have already had their rights terminated.

-If you’re interested in adoption from foster care, you’ll need to contact a foster agency in your county.
+Step 2: If you’re interested in adoption from foster care, you’ll need to contact a foster agency in your county.
 Because California is such a large state, it works with different counties to meet all the foster care system’s needs.

-Complete parenting classes.
+Step 3: Complete parenting classes.
 Depending on the agency you work with, you’ll take either PS-MAPP (Permanence and Safety-Model Approach to Partnerships in Parenting) or PRIDE (Parent Resources for Information Development and Education) classes.

-Complete an application that provides information about you, your home, and why you wish to adopt from the foster care system.
+Step 4: Complete an application that provides information about you, your home, and why you wish to adopt from the foster care system.
 In this application, you’ll also indicate what you’re open to in terms of an adoption situation, such as the age range of children you’re willing to adopt.

-Complete a home study.
+Step 5: Complete a home study.
 This process is exactly like it would be for a private adoption home study.

-Once your home study is over, it’s time to wait for placement.
+Step 6: Once your home study is over, it’s time to wait for placement.
 Depending on what you’re open to, this may happen quickly or it may take a few months.
 When a child is placed with you, you’ll undergo a finalization hearing, just as you would with a private adoption.